tqdv/opennic-omnibox/README.md

 # OpenNIC (enabled) omnibox

-Prevent Chrome from searching the OpenNIC URL you just entered.
+Prevent Chrome from searching the OpenNIC url you just entered.
 This is because Chrome doesn't (want to) recognize OpenNIC TLDs.

 ## Installation